tomahawkins/ivory-backend-acl2/README.md

 1. __factorial.rtl__

-  The ACL2 backend of Ivory also has the ability to compile down to a lower form to prove arbitrary asserions of Ivory programs.
+  The ACL2 backend of Ivory also has the ability to compile down to a lower form to prove arbitrary assertions of Ivory programs.
 This form, called [RTL](https://github.com/tomahawkins/ivory-backend-acl2/blob/master/mira/src/Mira/RTL.hs), is an stack machine, and provides Branch, Jump, Push, Pop, and other assembly-like instructions.